Ultrastrong coupling regimes of light-matter interaction: Experiments in the USC and DSC regimes

-Ciuti {\it et al}.\ specifically considered a system in which a cavity photon mode was strongly coupled to an ISBT.
-They showed that the system could be brought into the USC regime, where correlated photon pairs can be generated, by tuning the quantum properties of the ground state~\cite{CiutietAl05PRB}.
+Various experimental schemes have been proposed to experimentally probe these special properties of the ground state of ISB polaritons in the USC regime. \cite{CiutietAl05PRB} specifically considered a system in which a cavity photon mode was strongly coupled to an ISBT.
+They showed that the system could be brought into the USC regime, where correlated photon pairs can be generated, by tuning the quantum properties of the ground state.
 The tuning could be achieved by changing the Rabi frequency via an electrostatic gate.

-Similarly, De Liberato {\it et al}.\ proposed to \emph{modulate} the vacuum Rabi frequency in time and calculated the spectra expected for the emitted radiation~\cite{LiberatoetAl07PRL}.
-More recently, Stassi {\it et al}.\ described a three-level system ($|0\rangle$, $|1\rangle$, $|2\rangle$) in which a spontaneous $|1\rangle \rightarrow |0\rangle$ transition was accompanied by the creation of real cavity photons out of virtual photons resonant with the $|1\rangle \rightarrow |2\rangle$ transition~\cite{StassietAl13PRL}.
-Finally, Hagenm\"uller has recently proposed an \emph{all-optical} scheme for observing the dynamical Casimir effect in a THz photonic band gap using ILL polaritons \cite{Hagenmuller16PRB}.
+Similarly, \cite{LiberatoetAl07PRL} proposed to modulate the vacuum Rabi frequency in time and calculated the spectra expected for the emitted radiation.
+More recently,~\cite{StassietAl13PRL} described a three-level system ($|0\rangle$, $|1\rangle$, $|2\rangle$) in which a spontaneous $|1\rangle \rightarrow |0\rangle$ transition was accompanied by the creation of real cavity photons out of virtual photons resonant with the $|1\rangle \rightarrow |2\rangle$ transition.
+Finally, \cite{Hagenmuller16PRB} has recently proposed an all-optical scheme for observing the dynamical Casimir effect in a THz photonic band gap using ILL polaritons.

 These theoretical studies have stimulated much interest in experimentally probing ultrastrong light-matter coupling phenomena in semiconductor QWs.